raymondwuhr24/R-in-action/Chapter 2.md

 ## Annotating datasets
 ### Variable labels
+One approach is to use the variable label as the variable’s name and then refer to the variable by its position index.

 ### Value labels
 The `factor()` function can be used to create value labels for categorical variables.